Chessforeva/Cpp4chess/webserver/winxp/README.txt

 This is a Web server designed by ChatGPT especially for tcc  TinyC 32 bit compiler.
+Another version is the same compiled on MS Visual C 2010.

 It is for Windows XP.

 Simply copy into old PC's folder.
 Start and it works.